hypriot/flash/README.md

 * wait until a SD card is plugged in
 * search for a SD card plugged into your Computer
 * show progress bar while flashing (if `pv` is installed)
-* copy an optional `device-init.yaml` or `occidentalis.txt` file into the boot partition of the SD
+* copy an optional cloud-init `user-data` and `meta-data` file into the boot partition of the SD image
-* copy an optional `config.txt` file into the boot partition of the SD image
+* copy an optional `config.txt` file into the boot partition of the SD image (eg. to enable onboard WiFi)
+* copy an optional `device-init.yaml` or `occidentalis.txt` file into the boot partition of the SD image (for older HypriotOS versions)
 * optional set the hostname of this SD image
 * optional set the WiFi settings as well
 * play a little sound after flashing